codecop/quickstart/Steps.md

     * no formatting is default writer in 3.0, documentation is wrong
     * changes on walkmod.xml drop comments
     * no tutorial for templating
+    * JavaPoet example destroys formatting
+    * JavaPoet and other scripting does not work together